digideskio/guidebook/guidebook/how_to_install_fontforge.md

 <a id="Download_other_sourcecode" name="Download_other_sourcecode"></a><h4> <span class="mw-headline"> Download other sourcecode </span></h4>

-<p>Using the Git and Subversion ("SVN") version control programs, download the other source code to enable all of FontForge's features: Freetype2 is a text rendering system used to draw fonts on screen, and libspiro is the Spiro drawing program that is integrated into FontForge.</p>
+<p>Using the Git version control program, download the other source code to enable all of FontForge's features: Freetype2 is a text rendering system used to draw fonts on screen; libspiro is the Spiro drawing program that is integrated into FontForge; libuninameslist is a program for looking up descriptions of unicode characters, and libzmq and czmq are programs required for the new real time collaboration feature.</p>

 <tt>
    git clone git://git.sv.gnu.org/freetype/freetype2.git;